-Getting kids to restate the question in the answer while writing is a skill that most teachers expect from their students.
+Getting kids to restate the question in the answer is a skill that most teachers expect from their students.
 It helps to make sure students are writing in complete sentences.
-It helps students answer the specific question that is being asked, as well.
-In my class, I use the acronym PQA and I’ve shared about it on the blog before.
+It helps students answer the specific question that is asked, as well.
+In my class, I use the acronym PQA (Put the Question in the Answer).
 After hearing from teachers from all over, I realized that 1) Many people don’t call restating the question PQA and 2) It’s a struggle for kids all over.
 Some teachers use TTQA for Turn The Question Around.
 Others focus on things such as RACE or RAPS, but I save that work for later- after students have a solid foundation of restating the question in their responses.
-These ideas are how I work on it all year long!
+These ideas are how I work on restating the question all year long!

 Restate the Question Acronyms